NEOCompToronto/NEOCompetition/PROV de.md

 4. ​

 ## 1. Problem

-One of the most important features of distributed ledger technology is to ensure incontestable transactions utilizing decentralized censensus algorithms.
-Cryptocurrency, acting as abstracted symbol of "value", has already widely flourished in the financial applications such as Bitcoin, ICOs and cryptocurrency exchanges in recent years.

 However, to further explore distribute ledger technology's potential, returning to the meaning of market economy, **the flow of currency should always accompanies with the flow of resources and services on the reversed direction**.